EnigmaDay1/ting4/ingt4/doc/index.rst

 **3.3.2.
 Fields explanation :**

-* Name : Name associed with the configuration
+* Name : Name associed with the configuration (in this case: ingram)
-* Supplier : Link to the Ingram supplier
+* Supplier : Link to the Ingram supplier (in this case: ingram)
 * Country : Supplier's country
 * Location : Stock for the products
 * Category : Products category